Dillon Day

-Dillon Day (born August 18, 1970 in Ohio, United States) is a pornographic actor and director.
+Dillon Day (born August 18, 1970, in Ohio, United States) is a pornographic actor and a director.
+Muscular and with a bad boy look, Dillon played alpha male characters such as jocks, cops, among others.

 Biography

 Day was married to Dasha but is now married to fellow pornographic actress Victoria Rush.
 He initially pursued a career in Hollywood and appeared in Bio-Dome and the 1994 film Widow's Kiss.
 In 2002, his father decided to enter the adult film industry as well, making his debut in Sin City's Island Rain and using the stage name Poppa Wad.